mkb79/Audible/README.md

 client = audible.Client("EMAIL", "PASSWORD", local="us", captcha_callback=custom_captcha_callback)
 ```

+### 2FA

-If activated 2-factor-authentication by default a user prompt will be provided using `input`, which looks like:
+If 2-factor-authentication by default is activated a user prompt will be provided using `input`, which looks like:
 ```
 "OTP Code: "
 ```